 top of page

+So, what sets them apart?
 Let’s break it down.

-1. What is a Tall Black Coffee?
+1. What is Filter Coffee?

-A tall black coffee typically refers to a brewed coffee, meaning it’s made using methods like:
+Filter coffee typically refers to a brewed coffee, meaning it’s made using methods like:

 • Drip coffee machines